rtCamp/wpveda-book/content/git/workflow.md

 There will be two branches to start with

-1. `master`: default branch when you `git init`.
-This is stable brnahc.
+1. `master`: Default branch when you `git init`.
+This is stable branch.
 Latest stable tag will always point to this.
-2. `develop`: development branch.
+2. `develop`: Development branch.
 This will be like nightly release branch.
-Latest RC/ alpha/beta release will always point to this.
+Latest RC/alpha/beta release will always point to this.

 ## Process: